nopnop2002/esp-idf-json/json-http-client2/README.md

 ```

 WOEID of TOKYO is 1118370.
-You can know the weather forecast of TOKYO.
+You can know the weather forecast of TOKYO by JSON format.
 https://www.metaweather.com/api/location/1118370/